 The United States imported $239 billion in goods and services in August 2020 but exported only $171.9 billion in goods and services to other countries.
 So, in August, the United States had a trade balance of -$67.1 billion, or a $67.1 billion trade deficit.

 A trade deficit is not a recent occurrence in the United States.
-In fact, the country has had a persistent trade deficit since the 1970s.
+The country has had a persistent trade deficit since the 1970s.
 Throughout most of the 19th century, the country also had a trade deficit (between 1800 and 1870, the United States ran a trade deficit for all but three years).

 Conversely, China’s trade surplus has increased even as the pandemic has reduced global trade.
 In Aug.
 2022, China exported goods worth $314.9 billion and imported goods worth $231.7 billion.
 This generated a trade surplus of $79.4 billion for that month, a drop from $101 billion the preceding month.